unbit/uwsgi-docs/tutorials/SerializingAccept.rst

 In modern times, the vast majority of UNIX systems have evolved, and now the kernel ensure (more or less) only one process/thread is woke up on a connection event.

-Ok, problem solved, what we are talking abut ?
+Ok, problem solved, what we are talking about ?

 select()/poll()/kqueue()/epoll()/...
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^